Detailed step-by-step information on growing custard apple in container from seed is given and taking its care, when it is ripe and how to eat it.

 Can You Eat Custard Apple Seeds?

-The seeds of custard apple are toxic and mildly poisonous in nature, so you should not eat them.Video of how to Grow Custard Apple
+The seeds of custard apple are toxic and mildly poisonous in nature, so you should not eat them.Videos on Custard Apple, Sugar Apple

-how to grow custard apple in containers YouTube Video
+how to grow custard apple in pot YouTube Video

 How to germinate custard apple seeds YouTube Video

 I've known for a few years that a sweetsop tree can be pruned to maintain a height around 7 feet in a large container but I didn't have the opportunity to grow one before.
-During summer, I plan to keep it in the warmeat and sunniest place possible and bring it indoors when the weather cools.
+During summer, I plan to keep it in the warmest and sunniest place possible and bring it indoors when the weather cools.
 I really don't know if conditions will be good enough to get fruit from it but I enjoy the challenge of growing plants from seed.
-Currently, I have a kumquat started too.
-I only wish I could grow mangosteen as I absolutely love the fruit and they're VERY expensive - but not at all possible here

 References